AwesomeAley/ObsidianNotes/Cybersecurity Notes/Palo Alto Firewall Notes/Security Policy Rules.md

 ### Monitoring Effectiveness
 **Hit count** is a valuable metric displayed on the policy table that can be used to determine whether a rule is being used or not.
 These can also be reset by highlighting the policy and clicking **Reset Rule Hit Counter** at the bottom right.

+### Security Profiles
+You will also want to set [[Security Profiles]] for all inbound and outbound traffic to improve monitoring, detection, and protection.